About the REST API

 Rate limiting

 There is a limit of 1620 requests per minute, per API key.
-All requests above the limit will get a response with status code 429 - Too many requests until requests stop for the duration of the rate-limiting interval (currently one minute).
+All requests above the limit will get a response with the status code 429 - Too many requests until requests stop for the duration of the rate-limiting interval (one minute).

 From time to time, Snyk may introduce new rate limits to maintain overall system health.
 This is not considered a breaking change.
 All clients are expected to handle the 429 responses correctly and such requests can be retried later safely.